ptrgags/nested-mazes/logbook.md

 * Given the high-frequency detail, the shader suffers from aliasing artifacts learn how to anti-alias.
 * Make some alternate tilemaps.
 Try doing something more like pixel art?
-* make a proper CesiumJS viewer page.
+* Make a proper CesiumJS viewer page.
+* The custom shader should get the tilemap URLs and grid size from the tileset metadata, not hard-coded.

+### Addendum

+Before I stopped for the day, I also went through the code and fixed some places that were hardcoding 4 or 8 so I can change `GRID_SIZE` to a different power of 2.
+I switched it to 16, I think it looks nicer.
+The constant